Dentistyla sericifilum

-Dentistyla sericifilum is a species of sea snail, a marine gastropod mollusk in the family Chilodontidae.
+Dentistyla sericifilum is a species of sea snail, a marine gastropod mollusc in the family Chilodontaidae.

 Description

 The height of the shell attains 9 mm.
 The shell is delicately but sharply reticulate all over.
 The two peripheral spirals are minutely spinose at the intersections.
 The columellar tooth is present but not strong.
 The shell is thinner and more nacreous than the typical form, and with the radiating and spiral sculpture not differing so much in strength.